Dozens of bodies recovered after violence in Central African Republic

 France’s force, code-named Sangaris, has between 1,000 and 1,200 men in Bangui, with the rest deployed in the interior.

-U.N.
-Secretary-General Ban Ki-moon is drafting plans for a possible U.N. peacekeeping mission in Central African Republic.

-Additional reporting by Marine Pennetier in Paris, Daniel Flynn in Dakar and Michelle Nichols in New York; Writing by Daniel Flynn; Editing by Hugh Lawson and Ruth Pitchford
+Additional reporting by Marine Pennetier in Paris, Daniel Flynn in Dakar, Michelle Nichols in New York and Peter Cooney in Washington; Writing by Daniel Flynn; Editing by Hugh Lawson, Ruth Pitchford and Ken Wills